 Although some moms (and even dads) have complained about the noise, to the point that they can’t sleep when hearing it.

 Adjustable Pumping Mode

-Both the Spectra S1 and S2 have the same pumping mode – massage and expression mode, giving you the ability to control the pump cycle.
+Both the Spectra S1 Plus vs S2 have the same pumping mode – massage and expression mode, giving you the ability to control the pump cycle.